 It’s a simple fact of running a business that you will, every so often, receive some complaints from customers.
 You could run the tightest ship in the world, but there will be times when your business falls short of the customer service standards to which it aspires.

 The point is to be prepared for any issues, and to know how to deal with these complaints when they arise.
-Firstly, you need to appreciate that when a customer contacts you to complain about some aspect of the experience they’ve had, they’re probably already feeling a bit tense about the matter.
+Firstly, you need to appreciate that when a customer contacts you to complain about some aspect of the experience they’ve had, whether that be that they think you need to provide a cheaper international calling option for customer queries or you need to reply to instant messages quicker, they’re probably already feeling a bit tense about the matter.
 They may even be angry.
 So your staff need to be thoroughly trained in how to handle these situations.

 Whatever you do, you must ensure that your staff don’t lose their temper and snap back at customers who complain.
 People have a right to their views, and to express them.
 You should at the very least give them a polite hearing, even if you feel they’re wrong in some respects.

 Remember the old adage, ‘the customer is always right’.
 You don’t necessarily have to swallow it whole yourself, but you must make customers feel as if you believe it.

 The thing about customer service is that it’s not just about giving staff a list of dos and don’ts.
 Your approach to it has to go much further than that.
 It’s a matter of instilling a particular type of ethos, and ensuring as best you can that your staff embody that ethos in their approach to customer service.
 This requires creating an internal, customer-first culture that accords customer service the overarching priority it deserves.